How To Test The Crank Sensor (1997-2001 3.9L, 5.2L, 5.9L Chrysler)

 Let's take a look at your test results:

-CASE 1: The multimeter registered 5 Volts DC when the key was turned On.
+CASE 1: The multimeter registered 4.5 to 5 Volts DC when the key was turned On.
 This is the correct and expected test result and confirms that the crank sensor is getting power from the PCM.

 The next step is to make sure that the crank sensor is getting Ground.
 For this test go to: TEST 3: Verifying The Crank Sensor Is Getting Ground.